inet-framework/inet/doc/src/users-guide/ch-ppp.rst

 The queue type is specified by the :par:`queueType` parameter.
-It can be set to ``NoQueue`` or to a module type implementing the :ned:`IOutputQueue` interface.
+It can be set to ``NoQueue`` or to a module type implementing the :ned:`IPacketQueue` interface.
 There are implementations with QoS and RED support.

 In typical use of the :ned:`Ppp` module it is augmented with other nodes